Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 - Jupyter Notebooks and D3 Visualization Library using

 ## 9. Vision - Fully Scaled IBM Disparity Detection and Bias Diagnostics Engine
 - IBM Cloud will play a prominent role in our solution, though we will use Openshift to ensure multi-cloud capability.
 IBM Data and AI capabilities such as natural language understanding, geospatial analysis, and big data analytics will play a critical role in an overall solution to end systemic racism.
 By providing bindings into key IBM cloud capabilities like machine learning, we will be able to analyze structured data in any sequential pipeline or funnel affecting black lives, identifying key areas of disparity for each step, end to end.
 Moreover, we will provide a solution to collect and bind semi-structured and unstructured text associated with any step in a structured process we analyze.
 Using IBM storage and database technology, we will be able to accept and federate large data volumes in a secure fashion and perform any and all forms of analysis that might be required to analyze that process.
 IBM data analysis capabilities will then position users to analyze relationships among pipelines, quantifying their cumulative effect in distilling and amplifying systemic racism and its impact on the lives experience of black persons.
-We have established relationships with advanced practitioners who would be interested in approaching this topic of mathematically quantifying racial bias from an AI Big Data and quantification perspective
+We have established relationships with advanced practitioners who would be interested in approaching this topic of mathematically quantifying racial bias from an AI Big Data and quantification perspective.

 - [AI Fairness 360](https://github.com/Trusted-AI/AIF360).
 As a stretch goal, during the fortification period, we will add selected features to provide an automated front end for selected AI Fairness 360 algorithms.
 Alternatively, on the advice of the CFC Core Team, DE's, and IBM Fairness 360 owners, we may receive data and process it to allow for Fairness 360 to use existing APIs and data access methods.